Press release: Healthstream and Laerdal Medical Form Joint Venture to Support Development of Simulation Education in Healthcare

 About Laerdal Medical

-Laerdal Medical, one of the world's leading providers of Healthcare Solutions, is dedicated to helping save lives with products and services for Simulation, Airway Management, Immobilization, Basic Life Support, Advanced Life Support, Patient Care, Self-Directed Learning, and Medical Education.
+Laerdal Medical, one of the world's leading providers of Healthcare Solutions, is dedicated to helping save lives with products and services for Simulation, Airway Management, Immobilisation, Basic Life Support, Advanced Life Support, Patient Care, Self-Directed Learning, and Medical Education.
 Laerdal is pleased to serve all healthcare providers and educators, from the lay rescuer to the medical professional.
-For more information, visit http://www.laerdal.com or call 877-523-7325.
+For more information, visit www.laerdal.com.au or call 1800-331-565.